 Customer service teams have their work cut out for them: the need to optimize margins and cut costs, all while providing a higher level of care that meets the modern customers’ expectations for immediate, personal and effortless support.

 It’s now widely understood that for support teams, the stakes have never been higher.
-People are increasingly making their buying decisions based on the support they receive and will stop doing business with a company after one poor customer support experience.
-Because of the impact support can have on a company’s bottom and top lines, it’s critical that support leaders are tracking the performance of their teams, understanding areas for improvement and what’s working, as well as celebrating exceptional performance.
+People are increasingly making their buying decisions based on the support they receive.
+Customers will stop doing business with a company after one poor customer support experience.
+Because of the impact support can have on a company’s bottom and top lines, it’s critical that support leaders are tracking the performance of their support agents, understanding areas for improvement and what’s working, as well as celebrating exceptional performance.
 To do that, there are specific customer service key performance indicators that need to be monitored on an ongoing basis in order to adjust processes or optimize agent training.

 When you’re tracking the right KPIs, you get an undoctored, objective view of your team’s performance, which increasingly, has an impact on a company’s bottom line.
 Let’s take a look at what those are now.